 Biden to visit Israel as Gaza war deepens humanitarian crisis

+TEL AVIV/GAZA — United States (US) President Joe Biden will make a high-stakes visit to Israel on Wednesday to show support for its war on Hamas, after Washington said Israeli Prime Minister Benjamin Netanyahu had agreed to let humanitarian aid reach besieged Gazans.

-TEL AVIV/GAZA : U.S. President Joe Biden will make a high stakes visit Israel on Wednesday to show support for its war on Hamas, after Washington said Prime Minister Benjamin Netanyahu had agreed to let humanitarian aid reach besieged Gazans.
+TEL AVIV/GAZA — United States (US) President Joe Biden will make a high-stakes visit to Israel on Wednesday to show support for its war on Hamas, after Washington said Israeli Prime Minister Benjamin Netanyahu had agreed to let humanitarian aid reach besieged Gazans.

 Trucks carrying vital supplies for Gaza reached the Rafah crossing in Egypt, the only access point to the enclave outside of Israel's control.
 A witness told Reuters some 160 trucks had left the nearby Egyptian town of Al-Arish, where they have been backed up while diplomats tried for days to open the route.